francisengelmann/francisengelmann.github.io/guides.md

 # Guides
 This is a collection of short guides to setup or use various software:
+## Git
-## Git - a visual introduction explaining 3 different areas and commit-graph
+A visual introduction explaining the three different areas and the commit graph.
 ## PyCharm
 ### Code-Completion
 * Select correct virtualenv: ```File/Settings.../Project[...]/Proj.Interpreter/```